Lucas Museum of Narrative Art: History

-Proposed San Francisco site
+Proposed sites

 To be known as the Lucas Cultural Arts Museum, it was originally planned for San Francisco, on Crissy Field.
 This version of the museum would have held Lucas's art collection, which is estimated to be worth approximately $1 billion.
 After four years of unsuccessful negotiations with The Presidio Trust over the land in San Francisco, Lucas announced that Chicago would host the museum instead, due in interest from the city's mayor, Rahm Emanuel, and the promise of land on the shore of Lake Michigan.
 The museum would lease the land from the Chicago Park District for $1 a year.
-Los Angeles mayor Eric Garcetti also made a bid to host the project, offering Lucas land in Exposition Park adjacent to the University of Southern California.
+Los Angeles Mayor Eric Garcetti also made a bid to host the project, offering Lucas land in Exposition Park adjacent to the University of Southern California.
 Lucas, however, looked to Chicago as the location to build his museum.
 Youngstown Mayor John McNally had also proposed to Lucas to locate the museum in Youngstown, Ohio, offering donated land in the city's downtown.

-Proposed Chicago site

 In Chicago, the proposed site on a parking lot near Soldier Field, Burnham Harbor, and the Museum Campus was chosen by a Chicago city commission.
 After the formal announcement of the museum's location on Chicago's lake shore and the later unveiling of its architecture, the project faced opposition as it had in San Francisco.
 In an editorial, the Chicago Tribune condemned the size of the structure, referring to it as "a monument to its patron rather than a modest addition to a democratic public space".
 The Chicago plan called for a museum building roughly four times the size of the one that had been planned in San Francisco, though that size was later scaled back.
 The Tribune also expressed worries about the cost of maintenance, to be absorbed by taxpayers, and the damage to the preservation of the lakefront.

 Friends of the Parks, a Chicago-area preservation organization, opposed the plan, citing a ban on development on the land proposed for the Lucas Museum.
 It filed a federal suit to block the development, arguing that granting the museum a 99-year lease "effectively surrenders control" of prime lakefront property to a museum that is "not for the benefit of the public" but would "promote private and/or commercial interests".
 In March 2015, U.S. District Judge John Darrah ruled the land intended for the museum is held in public trust.
 Thus, the Illinois General Assembly is the only body with the power to amend the law and allow construction to proceed.
 The state subsequently approved a law designed to enable such projects, and the Chicago City Council approved zoning. while the Chicago Park District approved a long-term lease and litigation ensued.